22bcs80042/ethavaxmod4/README.md

 # ethavaxmod4
 #  create a ERC20 token and deploy it on the Avalanche network for Degen Gaming
-This repository is made for my ethereum intermediate avax mod 4 project which is used to create ERC20 token.
+This repository is made for my ethereum intermediate avax mod 4 project which is used to create ERC20 token and test it on Avalanche fuji test network.

 ## Problem Statement
 The smart contract should have the following functionality: